The Protection of Personal Information (POPI) Act was first announced in November 2013 and will be enacted during 2018.

-The Protection of Personal Information Act supports our right to privacy.
+The Protection of Personal Information Act supports everyone's right to privacy.
 It protects you by requiring that all personal information that's held by any business is managed responsibly.

 Photo by Alejandro Escamilla

-The Act controls what can be done with our personal information.
+The Act controls what you can do with this personal information.
 It also gives you the right to take action if your information is not managed responsibly.

-In September 2016 Advocate Pansy Tlakula became the first Information Regulator.
-This is a new office created to ensure that POPI is enforced.
-The Information Regulator can take action against businesses that fail to take reasonable steps to protect personal information.
+Advocate Pansy Tlakula was appointed the office of Information Regulator in 2016.
+Her role is to enforce the protection of personal information.
+The Information Regulator can take action against South African businesses that don't take reasonable steps to protect personal information.

 I’ve managed a practice as a psychologist for 16 years.
-In this time I’ve collected the names, addresses, emails and telephone numbers of all my clients.
-I’m sure you’ve done the same.
+Collecting the names, addresses, emails and telephone numbers of all my clients is an important part of my business.

-Very soon all of us small business owners will have to tell the Government where we keep this information, how we keep it safe - and we’ll have to tell them if we lose it.
+Once the Act is in place small business owners will have to tell the Government where we keep personal information, how we keep it safe - and we’ll have to tell them if we lose it.

 The law applies to every business that collects personal information of clients and service providers.